 In this blog, I am going to explain how we can take a snapshot of a single index or multiple indices to take the backup and how to restore the snapshot.
 We can not take the backup of Elasticsearch by just copying the data directories of all the nodes as Elasticsearch keeps on changing the contents of its data directories.
 So how to take the backup and how to restore it?

-Elasticsearch provides a snapshot and restore API using which we can create the snapshot and can restore it.
+Elasticsearch provides a snapshot and restores API using which we can create the snapshot and can restore it.
 So to create the backup we need to do the following:

 - We first need to identify the directory location where we want to store the snapshot files.
 Let's say I want to store it in "/var/tmp/backups" directory.